 These results are particularly worrying as women are generally less tolerant of alcohol than men and are therefore more likely to experience the health effects of alcohol consumption (liver disease, heart disease, cancer, etc.) than men.
 From Dr. Dawn Sugarman, who specializes in addiction in women: “It is not just that women drink more, but that it affects them physically and mentally.”
 Sugarman also says that although women are consuming more alcohol than ever before, there is awareness of the need for alcohol addiction treatment in women Not increased to meet the new abuse rates in this population group.

 That said, while women are likely to drink more than in previous years, they are less likely to get the help they need than men.
 American society is not yet aware of the female alcohol problem.
-If you’re struggling with an alcohol absue problem, you may need a women’s alcohol treatment program in Houston
+If you’re struggling with an alcohol abuse problem, you may need a women’s alcohol treatment program.

 Why is this?